CentraleNantesRobotics/ecn_install/README.md

-Some scripts to easily setup Ubuntu Focal / ROS Noetic / ROS 2 Foxy at Centrale Nantes
+Some scripts to easily setup Ubuntu Focal / ROS 1 / ROS 2 at Centrale Nantes

 ## ROS 1 / ROS 2 management